What is a PPC Strategy? How to Build a PPC Plan

 The coordination of your advertising tactics has a massive impact on the overall success of your campaign, especially through a mechanism known as Ad Quality Score.

 Quality Score is Google’s way of quantifying the relevance of your ad copy and landing pages to the keywords and audiences you are targeting.
 A high-quality score means that audiences are more likely to click on your ad after searching for a specific keyword.

 On the Google Ad Network, ads with a higher quality score are entered into more keyword options and enjoy higher rankings and lower CPC – all leading to increased profitability.
 High-quality scores are the product of an effective PPC strategy that connects relevant audiences with relevant search queries to highly targeted offers and landing pages.

 Great PPC Strategy = Effectively Coordinated PPC Tactics = High Quality Scores = More & Better Ad Placements, More Clicks, Lower CPC = Campaign Success & Profitability

-Components of a PPC Strategy in 2021
+Components of a PPC Strategy

 Campaign goals are the guiding light for your PPC strategy.